nextstrain/augur/flu/README.md

 # seasonal flu (h3n2 // h1n1pdm // vic // yam)

 ### status
-* basic prepare + process working for h3n2 / ha only.
+* all lineages working
+* references only defined for HA (so far)
-* single pass (no repeated) subsampling including titer information
+* subsampling is always a single pass and cannot be repeated
-* no titers
+* titer models are broken
+* H3N2_scores is not implemented
-* no frequencies
+* tree frequencies have not been tested properly
+* matchClades has not been properly tested

 ### summary of the necessary files